ozgurakgun/ozgurakgun.github.io/_custom/vip.md

 7. If you are accepted into the VIP, be prepared to work hard and collaborate closely with the other members of the group.
 VIPs are a great opportunity to gain valuable experience and make meaningful contributions to ongoing research projects.

+Weekly meetings: This VIP has a routine weekly meeting.
+Due to timetabling challenges, this meeting is on Wednesdays afternoons.

 ## 2024 VIP promo video